ladbible homepage

 Mackenzie Shirilla’s text messages with her boyfriend Dominic Russo, prior to the 100 mph crash that claimed his life along with his friend Davion Flanagan, were a major part of the prosecution’s case against her.

-The texts were used as proof that the two were in a toxic relationship, with prosecutors pointing to this as Mackenzie’s motivation for crashing the car.
+The texts were used as proof that the two were in a 'toxic' relationship, with prosecutors pointing to this as Mackenzie’s motivation for crashing the car.

-As these texts were used in court there are publicly accessible files with 31,000 pages of text messages between the pair, ranging from mundane to heartbreaking.
+As these texts were used in court there are publicly accessible files with 31,000 pages of messages between the pair, ranging from mundane to heartbreaking.
 One particular text Dominic sent is quite eery in retrospect, however.

 Dominic said that ‘there isn’t very much time on earth’ just weeks before his death